Task-Oriented Semantic Compression for Localization at the Network Edge: Acknowledgement

 \section{Acknowledgement}

 This work of Y. Fang was supported in part by the Hong Kong SAR Government under the Global STEM Professorship and Research Talent Hub, the Hong Kong Jockey Club under the Hong Kong JC STEM Lab of Smart City (Ref.: 2023-0108).
-This work of J. Wang was partly supported by the National Natural Science Foundation of China under Grant No. 62222101 and No. U24A20213, partly supported by the Beijing Natural Science Foundation under Grant No. L232043 and No. L222039, partly supported by the Natural Science Foundation of Zhejiang Province under Grant No. LMS25F010007.
 The work of S. Hu was supported in part by the Hong Kong Innovation and Technology Commission under InnoHK Project CIMDA.
 The work of Y. Deng was supported in part by the National Natural Science Foundation of China under Grant No. 62301300.